Saves the current page as an Internet shortcut file on Windows, Mac, and Linux.

-I recommend enabling the "Ask where to save each file before downloading" option in Chrome > "Settings" > "Show advanced settings..." > "Downloads", which will let you choose where to save the file each time.
+I recommend enabling the "Ask where to save each file before downloading" option in Chrome > "Settings" > "Show advanced settings..." > "Downloads", which will let you choose where to save files each time.

-A: There's literally nothing I can do about this, as it is a flaw with the way ISFs are handled by operating systems in general.
-There is no standard.
-Each operating system has a very different way of handling ISFs so, for example, an ISF saved on Windows just won't work on Mac OS X because the operating system simply doesn't know how to handle the file because it's not one of its own.
+A: This is due to there being no standard for ISFs and, therefore, each operating system has a very different way of handling them.
+For example, an ISF saved on Windows will not work on Mac OS X because the operating system simply doesn't know what to do with it because it's not one of its own.
 There's literally nothing I can do about this, unfortunately.

-A: Well, as I highlighted in the description, I find that it's much easier to just double-click on the ISF, which automatically opens my default browser to the right page than to:
+A: Well, as I highlighted in the description, I find that it's MUCH easier to simply double-click on the ISF, which automatically opens my default browser to the right page, than to:

 1. open a browser

 4. find the link that was sent to me